Naznin22/Naznin22/README.md

 - ⚡ Fun fact: ...
 -->
 😄 Pronouns: She/Her <br>
-🔭 I’m currently learning Struts, a java framework.
+🔭 I’m currently learning Struts, a java framework <br>
-👯 I’m looking for help with data science projects
+👯 I’m looking for help with data science projects <br>
 ⚡ Fun fact: Love to watch animes!
-Wanna talk about it?
+Wanna talk about it? <br>
-📫 How to reach me: nazninhaque7622@gmail.com
+📫 How to reach me: <a> nazninhaque7622@gmail.com </a> <br>